LiChangNY/fun_projects/README.md

 Coding something for fun

+##PandigitalPrime
+solution to Pandigital Prime

 ##math_twenty_four
 This is a simple mental arithmetic game between TWO players.
+See [wiki page](https://en.wikipedia.org/wiki/24_Game) for details.

 I will throw four cards (out of 36 cards in total) from 1-9 and your goal isto manipulate these four numbers to achieve 24 by using addition, subtraction, multiplication or division.